 There is hand sanitizer both at the reception desk and at the adjusting area.
 Feel free to use them, however, hand washing is much more effective than alcohol-based hand sanitizer at killing the virus.

-Chiropractic table etiquette: Please do not cough or sneeze on the table or your Chiropractor.
+Chiropractic table etiquette: Keep your mask on.
+Please do not cough or sneeze on the table or your Chiropractor.
 Thank you.
-There are facial tissues at the reception area and adjusting area just in case.
-Please do not linger on the table.
-If you have healthcare questions or concerns, want more coronavirus information, or you just want to small talk, we can do that online or over the phone.
-Our office phone lines are transferred each night to Dr. Huma’s phone and we are now available for telemedicine consultations (New!).
+Please do not linger on the table following your treatment.
+If you have healthcare questions or concerns, want more coronavirus information, or you just want to small talk, we can do that over the phone.
+Our office phone lines are transferred each night to Dr. Huma's phone and we are now available for telemedicine consultations.

 Oregon Health Authority (OHA) - FAQs - COVID-19